Why Get Tested?

 When you have a cough, body aches, shortness of breath, headache, and fever with chills, and may have abdominal pain, diarrhea, nausea, and/or mental changes that a healthcare provider suspects may be due to an infection caused by Legionella

-A urine sample, a sputum sample, and/or respiratory secretions or other body fluids collected by a health practitioner
+A urine sample, a sputum sample, blood sample, and/or respiratory secretions or other body fluids collected by a healthcare practitioner

 Test Preparation Needed?